Changing

 Relevance

-If they seem to be going off-topic, you can check whether what they are saying is relevant to the main purpose of inquiry.
+If they seem to be going off-topic, you can check whether what they are saying is relevant or salient to the main purpose of inquiry.

 Is that relevant to the main question?